 To help you experience allll of the Christmas-y things to do in London (or choose just a couple that are to your own taste) I compiled a list to help you get in on the action like a true Londoner (spoiler alert: it’s not all about Winter Wonderland).
-Read Things To Do In London During The Christmas Season for fun activities like ice skating, visit a Christmas Market, try a festive afternoon tea, etc. Most of these things will still be happening throughout January.
+Read Top Christmas-Themed Things to Do in London for fun activities like ice skating, visit a Christmas Market, try a festive afternoon tea, etc. Most of these things will still be happening throughout January.

 7. Go shopping (huge sales!)

 Most shops will put on huge sales in January, so you can go check out what they have or if you have a certain shop in mind you can check online to see if they have any sales on.